pantheon-systems/documentation/source/content/undo-commits.md

 The following assumes you have set up a [local development environment](/local-development) with [Git version control](/git).

-Before you start making any changes to the Git repository.
-Be sure to have a working clone as a backup, if you overwrite the core and re-write the Git log the changes will be permanent.
+Before you start making changes to your Git repository.
+Be sure to have a working clone as a backup.
+If you accidentally overwrite the core and re-write the Git log, the changes will be permanent.
+Review the sections below carefully as instructions for reverting commits are different depending on the environment (Dev, Test, Live).

 ## Restore Core to Upstream